In This Article

 Monitoring file and folder activity

 Use a real-time data-centric file auditing solution that will help you keep a close eye on how your files and folders are being accessed and used.
 As a priority, you should receive real-time alerts when documents containing non-sensitive data are encrypted.
 After all, if data isn’t sensitive, there should be no reason to encrypt it.
 Some newer solutions allow to you set up threshold conditions, and then trigger an alert or execute a custom script when the condition is met.
-For example, if x number of files are copied or encrypted within a given time frame, the script can disable user accounts, change the firewall settings, shut-down servers, and any other actions that will help to stop the attack in its tracks.
+For example, if x number of files are copied or encrypted within a given time frame, the script can disable user accounts, change the firewall settings, shut-down servers, and do any other actions that will help to stop the attack in its tracks.

 If you’d like to see how the Lepide Data Security Platform can help you prevent BlackCat ransomware attacks, schedule a demo with one of our engineers or start your free trial today.